Connect with others who understand.

 Written by Emily Brown

-Primary biliary cholangitis (PBC), previously called primary biliary cirrhosis, is an autoimmune disease that causes inflammation and damage to bile ducts in the liver.
+Primary biliary cholangitis, previously called primary biliary cirrhosis, is an autoimmune disease that causes inflammation and damage to bile ducts in the liver.
 PBC progression, or worsening, usually happens slowly.
 Many people don’t have symptoms until later in the disease.
 Jaundice is one symptom that tends to show up in the later stages.

 What Is Jaundice?

-Yellowing of the skin and eyes due to jaundice isn’t always noticeable.
+Yellowing of the skin and eyes isn’t always noticeable.
 For example, the yellowish tint can be harder to spot on black or brown skin, but it will be noticeable in the whites of the eyes.
 Jaundice can also happen so gradually that you don’t notice it for a while or until other people point it out.

 Other symptoms of jaundice can include: